-The timezone on the British Virgin IslandsTimezones are always computed by their difference to UTC, the "Universal Time Coordinated".
+The timezone AST on the British Virgin IslandsTimezones are always computed by their difference to UTC, the "Universal Time Coordinated".
 On the British Virgin Islands exists only a single tonezone at UTC-4.
-E.g. New York is currently at UTC-5 in Eastern Time, so the time difference between NY and the British Virgin Islands is 1 hours.
+E.g. Los Angeles is currently at UTC-7 in Pacific Time, so the time difference between LA and British Virgin Islands is 3 hours.

 British Virgin Islands has no time difference between summer and winter.
 A daylight saving time doesn't exist.